3 Ninjas (film): International version

-The international cut of the film features a number of small parts of scenes that were cut from the movie for its American release, most likely to ensure a PG rating.
-Among the cut scenes are (not all-inclusive): extra footage of Snyder's escape in which he confronts two FBI agents whom he promptly defeats, a scene in which Fester fires a gun in the convenience store while Hammer and Marcus tie up the clerk behind the counter, a scene in which Fester gets the Douglas family address from Brown, additional footage of Grandpa trailing Snyder to his ship hideout, numerous small portions of the scene where the kidnappers invade the Douglas household, including Colt beating them after covering them under a tarp in the room being renovated, and a scene of Fester asking his uncle (Brown) if he can be paid, extra sarcastic dialogue while the boys are locked up in Snyder's ship, and an extended scene in which the boys are reunited with Grandpa.
-Additionally, in the international version the boys lose the basketball challenge and their bikes, so the film ends with a scene in which they fight the bullies to get them back.
-The international cut is available on Vudu.
+The international cut of the film features a number of small parts of scenes that were cut from the film for its American release, most likely to ensure a PG rating.
+Among the cut scenes are (not all-inclusive): extra footage of Snyder's escape in which he discovers the money during the sting to be a fake while confronting two FBI agents whom he promptly defeats; a scene in which Fester fires a gun in the convenience store while Hammer and Marcus tie up the clerk behind the counter; a scene in which Fester gets the Douglas family address from Brown; additional footage of Grandpa trailing Snyder to his ship hideout; numerous small portions of the scene where the kidnappers invade the Douglas household, including Colt beating them after covering them under a tarp in the room being renovated; a scene of Fester asking his uncle (Brown) if he can be paid; extra sarcastic dialogue while the boys are locked up in Snyder's ship; and an extended scene in which the boys are reunited with Grandpa.
+Additionally, in the international version, the boys lose the basketball challenge and their bikes, so the film ends with a scene in which Rocky fights one of the bullies to get them back.
+The international cut is available on Vudu and can be purchased on Prime Video.

 Cast

 Reception

-As of August 2020, the film held a 32% rating on Rotten Tomatoes, based on 22 reviews.
+As of 2020, the film has a 32% rating on Rotten Tomatoes, based on 22 reviews.
 The site's consensus reads: "3 Ninjas might be exciting enough for younger action enthusiasts, but they deserve better -- and there's no shortage of superior options to choose from".
 Stephen Holden of The New York Times said that "the film can't seem to make up its mind whether it wants to be a comedy, a fantasy or an adventure film" and that "beneath all the excitement, the message that 3 Ninjas conveys is anything but reassuring".
 It did attain a favorable response from Kevin Thomas of the Los Angeles Times, who said that "although their attention may wander, parents can be grateful that there's some substance as well as fun in this Disney release, for martial arts is presented as a matter of defense rather than aggression, emphasizing that it is a matter of mind and spirit as well as body and requiring resourcefulness and discipline".
 Later on, it would receive a cult following for its camp factor and spawned three less-successful sequels 3 Ninjas Kick Back, 3 Ninjas Knuckle Up, and 3 Ninjas: High Noon at Mega Mountain.